 Our client was a truck driver who was injured when an air ride seat collapsed and smashed her foot when the vehicle hit a pothole.
 The final settlement in this injured trucker case amounted to over $1 million dollars.

 Our attorneys have years of knowledge and expertise in protecting our truckers rights in many different personal injury cases.
 We have assisted wounded individuals for over 40 decades.
 Buchanan, Williams & O’Brien has won millions of dollars in personal injury cases and obtained great customer results again and again.
-Dependent on the achievement of the Joplin office, the company has grown to a regional law firm with offices in St. Louis and Carthage, also.
+Dependent on the achievement of the Joplin office, the company has grown to a regional law firm with offices in St. Louis and Springfield, also.

 As a result of the air ride seat collapse, she developed a serious condition known as reflex sympathetic dystrophy (RSDS).
 Excessive or abnormal reactions of parts of the sympathetic nervous system are considered to cause the pain associated with reflex sympathetic dystrophy syndrome.